 2.2.
-If the software comprised in the Goods is not owned by Matrix IT then the Customer may be required to enter into an end-user licence agreement with the owner of the software concerned.
+If the software comprised in the Goods is not owned by Matrix, then the Customer may be required to enter into an end-user licence agreement with the owner of the software concerned.

 3.1.
-The description of any Goods contained in any order form, invoice, descriptive matter, specifications, catalogue or advertising material published or issued by Matrix IT is for identification only and the use of such description will not constitute a sale by description.
-Any typographical or other error or omission in any such literature or any other document issued or provided by Matrix IT may be corrected by Matrix IT without any liability on the part of Matrix IT.
+The description of any Goods contained in any order form, invoice, descriptive matter, specifications, catalogue or advertising material published or issued by Matrix is for identification only and the use of such description will not constitute a sale by description.
+Any typographical or other error or omission in any such literature or any other document issued or provided by Matrix may be corrected by Matrix without any liability on the part of Matrix.

 4.1.
 Unless otherwise stated in writing Quotations are valid for 5 days from the date of issue and are exclusive of VAT and any other relevant taxes which are payable by the Customer in addition.

 4.2.
-All waiting time spent by any employees or agents of Matrix IT (which includes any time which had been allocated to a Customer by Matrix IT and which is not utilised by such Customer for any of the reasons set out in this clause) as a result of any delay, variation or failure by the Customer to comply with these Terms (which for these purposes includes any delays or postponements by the Customer of any installation dates specified by Matrix IT, of dates of scheduled service visits or otherwise) will be payable by the Customer to Matrix IT at Matrix IT’s then current rates.
+All waiting time spent by any employees or agents of Matrix (which includes any time which had been allocated to a Customer by Matrix and which is not utilised by such Customer for any of the reasons set out in this clause) as a result of any delay, variation or failure by the Customer to comply with these Terms (which for these purposes includes any delays or postponements by the Customer of any installation dates specified by Matrix, of dates of scheduled service visits or otherwise) will be payable by the Customer to Matrix at Matrix’s then current rates.

 4.4.
 Unless otherwise expressly stated to be firm for a specified period, the prices are subject to increase or decrease by the Company, to take account of (but not limited to):-

-4.4.1. the Customer or Matrix IT altering Specifications or instructions after the date of Quotation.
+4.4.1. the Customer or Matrix altering Specifications or instructions after the date of Quotation.

 4.6.
 Any Quotation may be withdrawn by the Company at any time before receipt of a confirmed Order from the Customer.